SolihinYO/MobileAppProject/README.md

 ## 6. Proposed UI Screens

-- **Login Page**
-  Allows users to log in using email and password.
+- **Login Page** – Allows users to log in using email and password

-- **Register Page**
-  Enables new users to create an account.
+- **Register Page** – Enables new users to create an account

-- **Task List (Home Dashboard)**
-  Displays all tasks created by the user with task status.
+- **Task List (Home Dashboard)** – Displays all user tasks with status

-- **Add / Edit Task Form**
-  Allows users to create or update task details.
+- **Add / Edit Task Form** – Allows users to create or update task details

 ---

 ## 7. Architecture and Technical Design

 TaskifyU follows a client–cloud architecture model.
-The Flutter application handles the user interface and user interactions.
-Firebase Authentication manages user login and registration.
+The Flutter application handles user interactions and UI rendering.
+Firebase Authentication is used to manage user login and registration securely.
 Cloud Firestore is used to store and retrieve task data in real time.
+Provider is used for state management to ensure efficient data sharing across multiple screens.

 ---

 ## 8. Technology Stack

 - **Framework:** Flutter
-- **Platform:** Hybrid Mobile / Web (Google Chrome & Mobile)
+- **Platform:** Hybrid Mobile / Web
 - **State Management:** Provider
 - **Navigation:** Named Routes (`Navigator.pushNamed`)
 - **Authentication:** Firebase Authentication (Email & Password)